steveendow/ALVibeCodeBenchmarks/SupportPlans/Business Central Support Plan PTE PRD v1.03.md

 1. Prefix: SP - All objects will start with "SP", which stands for Support Plan

-2. Name: Name the object based on it's purppose or function, with no spaces and initial capitals for each word.
+2. Name: Name the object based on it's purpose or function, with no spaces and initial capitals for each word.

 For example: